Spirals-Team/hadoop-benchmark/scenarios/README.md

 This command replaces a default hadoop configuration file with a new customized one.

 According to the new Dockerfile, docker engine could generate a new docker image which contains new customized hadoop packages with users' implementations.
-With the new docker images, users could easily create a new hadoop cluster by only one command with hadoop-benchmark.
+With the new docker images, users could easily create a new hadoop cluster by only one command of hadoop-benchmark.

 To well understand and learn how to create a new Dockerfile, users can get more informations and tutorial [here](https://docs.docker.com/engine/reference/builder/).